ManCaveMade/xmega-arduino/README.md

 I've added support for USB enabled atxmega chips (at the moment, two xmega128A4U boards tested).

-## Caveats (mainly for USB boards)
+### Caveats (mainly for USB boards)

 - USB support is alpha quality - so may be quite buggy.
 - Only USB support present at the moment is for Serial (e.g. like the standard Arduino Leonardo).
 So no Keyboard, Mouse ... (like  [Teensyduino]) support yet.
-- Only DFU bootloaded boards for now.
-- Autoreset is not implemented - you need to put your board into DFU mode manually before uploading.
+- Autoreset is not implemented - you need to put your board into bootloader mode manually before uploading.
 - Various third-party libraries might (and most probably do) need some adjustments to work with XMEGAs.

-- Because Arduino 1.6.2 is inconsistent as to how does it refer to where the compiler resides, you might need to adjust `platform.txt` on 32bit linux (if the compiler or avrdude is not found).

-# Installation
+## Installation

 Download zip (button on the right) and unpack to your `ARDUINO_SKETCHES_FOLDER/hardware`.
+This is probably in your "My Documents\Arduino" folder in Windows.
 Restart IDE.

-# Usage
+## Usage

 Select one of the Xmega boards in your IDE.
 Enjoy!
+Most standard Arduino examples should work. :)

+The Quark One has some specific examples to use the onboard ESP-01 module, for example.

-# Remarks and ramblings
+## Remarks and ramblings

 - The USB stack is based on my quick-and-dirty XMEGA-USB code, based originally on Nonolith Labs' [USB-XMEGA] {so not on